Skip to main content

 #define Z_PROBE_FEEDRATE_SLOW (5*60)

-• Increase the Z-axis homing lift to greater than 4 mm in Configuration_adv.h.
+• In Configuration_adv.h, increase the Z-axis homing lift to greater than 4 mm.

 #define HOMING_BUMP_MM { 5, 5, 5 }

-• Please send the G28 Z command about 10 times or use the M48 command to check if it is stable.
+• Please send the G28 Z command about 10 times, or use the M48 command, to see if it is stable.

 Demo Video